Installing a Closet or Pantry LED Light Kit

 I installed the automatic door trigger near the hinge side so that the door didn’t need to be fully closed in order to activate the switch and turn off the lights.

-From there, I plugged in the driver and then manually engaged the switch to test the lights and plan where I wanted them.
+From there, installing the rest of the pantry LED light kit was a piece of cake.
+I plugged in the driver and then manually engaged the switch to test the lights and plan where I wanted them.
 Holding them up, I settled on a nice midpoint, pulled off the tape covering the LED light bars’ sticky adhesive, and pressed them into place on the inside door frame.
-The sticky adhesive looks like it will hold forever, and the light bars didn’t seem to be fragile at all, even should they happen to get bumped.
+The sticky adhesives that come with these light bars should hold forever—even should they happen to get bumped.

 Loox LED light bar installed